 Our agents can quickly help you find out how much your premium will be, which discounts you might qualify for and if there are any special siuations with your property or business that may affect your flood insurance coverage.

 Georgia Flood Insurance offers a quick (less than 15 minutes) online quoting process where you can obtain a free online quote with just a few answers to some basic questions about the property, but you will still need to contact your agent to bind coverage.
 Our sophisticated quoting system provides your flood zone determination, as well as your estimated yearly premium if you’re in flood zones B, C, or X. At the conclusion of the process, you will need to briefly speak with one of our flood agents to bind the policy, as additional information will be required (as with any insurance provider).
 The good news is, completing the quote request online will help expedite your request!

 Keep in mind, you can only purchase flood insurance through an insurance agent; you cannot buy it directly from the National Flood Insurance Program (NFIP).
-Since Georgia Flood Insurance is a general agent, we can easily process all flood insurance policies through the NFIP or through one of
+Since Georgia Flood Insurance is a general agent, we can easily process all flood insurance policies through the NFIP or through one of our many private carriers.

 than what the NFIP policy offers?